Galaxy Quest: Plot

-Sarris activates the Protectors self-destruct mechanism and returns to his ship, leaving the Thermians and the cast members to die.
-The humans formulate a plan to abort the self-destruct and defeat Sarris' remaining troops on the ship.
-Jason communicates with Brandon, a Galaxy Quest superfan on Earth, and his network of friends with intimate knowledge of the show.
-They talk Jason and Gwen through the ship's core and help them abort the self-destruct sequence.
-Meanwhile, Alexander leads the Thermians against Sarris' forces and they take back control of the Protector.
-With renewed confidence, the crew challenges Sarris and draws his ship into the magnetic minefield.
-This time, the Protector drags the magnetic mines into Sarris' vessel, destroying it.

-The Protector approaches Earth to bring the humans home, but Sarris, who escaped his ship's destruction, ambushes them on the bridge and fatally wounds several crew members.
-Jason manages to activate the "Omega 13", which creates a 13-second time warp to the past, giving Jason and Mathesar a chance to disarm Sarris before he repeats his attack.
+Jason and Gwen manage to abort the self-destruct sequence by following instructions from Brandon, the leader of a group of Galaxy Quest superfans back on Earth.
+Meanwhile, Alexander leads a Thermian revolt against Sarris' forces and takes back control of the Protector.
+With renewed confidence, the crew challenges Sarris and draws his ship into the magnetic minefield, destroying it.
+As they return to Earth, Sarris, who escaped his ship's destruction, ambushes them on the bridge and fatally wounds several crew members.
+Jason activates the "Omega 13", which sends everyone 13 seconds back in time and gives Jason and Mathesar a chance to stun and disarm Sarris before the attack.

-The Protector's bridge separates from the main vessel to land the humans on Earth, while the main section of the ship carries Mathesar and the remaining Thermians into interstellar space.
-Guided by Brandon and his friends acting as beacons, the Protector bridge crashes into a Galaxy Quest convention, coming to a stop on the main stage.
-The dazed cast emerges to the cheers of their fans, but Sarris reemerges to imperil them again.
-Jason shoots and destroys Sarris, and the ecstatic crowd assumes it was all a massive display of special effects.
-The cast basks in the adoration of Brandon, his pals, and their fans.
+The Protector's bridge separates from the main vessel to return the humans to Earth, while the main vessel carries the Thermians into interstellar space.
+The Protector bridge crashes into a Galaxy Quest convention, and the dazed cast emerges to the applause of their fans.
+Sarris awakens and levels his gun at the cast, but Jason shoots and destroys him.
+The crowd assumes it was all a display of special effects and cheers wildly, and Jason, with newfound humility, invites his co-stars to share the stage with him while the crew basks in their newfound glory.

-Some time later, Galaxy Quest is revived as a sequel series, Galaxy Quest: The Journey Continues, with the cast reprising their roles alongside Guy and Laliari as new cast members.
+Sometime later, Galaxy Quest is revived as a sequel series, Galaxy Quest: The Journey Continues, with the cast reprising their roles alongside Guy and Laliari as new cast members.